Mon – Sun: 24/7 Plumbing

 2. Do Not Dump Oil Into The Drains

-Do not dump oil into the drains, as that could easily clog the drains.
+Do not dump oil into the drains, which could easily clog them.
 Likewise, if you see oil on the ground beside the drain, clean it up immediately or call the cleaners.
 Otherwise, the oil could be carried to nearby streams and creeks.
-Not only that, but it may also lead to build-up inside the drains, which could then cause clogging.
+It may also lead to build-up inside the drains, which could then cause clogging.

 3. Organise A Cleaning Drive